Touching up minor paintwork damage

 If the damage is down to the metal, use of a primer is appropriate.
 In the event of damage to a plastic surface, an adhesive primer should be used to give better results - spray into the lid of the spray can and brush on thinly.

 Before painting, gentle polishing using a very fine polishing agent may be carried out locally if required (e.g. if there are any uneven edges).
-The surface is thoroughly cleaned (grease and salt should be removed) and left to dry.
+The surface is cleaned thoroughly and left to dry.

 Stir the primer well and apply using a fine brush, a matchstick or similar.
 Finish off with a basecoat and clearcoat once the primer has dried.

-For scratches, implement the same procedure but mask around the damaged area to protect the undamaged paintwork.
+For scratches, proceed as described above, but mask around the damaged area to protect the undamaged paintwork.

-Touch-up pens and spray paints for touching up paintwork are available from Volvo dealers.
+Touch-up pens and spray paints are available from Volvo retailers.

 If the stone chip has not penetrated down to the meal and an undamaged layer of paint remains in place, fill in with base coat and clear coat as soon as the surface has been cleaned.